 Call it what you will, New York, Kansas City, Strip, Strip loin, entrecote (incorrectly), the big half of the T-Bone/Porterhouse is under-used as it is.
 Rib eyes dominate the market these days and people who quest for tender and gristle free lean towards the filet/tenderloin.
 That leaves the strip loin a little lonely and misunderstood.
 Most people don’t realize that the muscle itself is the continuation of the rib eye muscle (or vice versa), without all the surrounding layers of other flaps and dorsals.

-Most people don’t realize that both the strip loin and the rib eye come from along the the spine of the animal between the chuck/shoulder and the hip, outside of the bone and just under the skin, because that seems like it would be tough and overworked.
+Both the strip loin and the rib eye come from along the the spine of the animal between the chuck/shoulder and the hip, outside of the bone and just under the skin.
+That seems like it would be tough and overworked, and in a human, it would be–because we stand on our hind legs.
 In wild game, this whole group of muscles is whimsically called the back strap, with most hunters unaware of the correspondence to the other-named cuts of beef.
 The fact is, the anatomy of most mammals is mind-numbingly similar.
 You and I have rib eyes and strip loins, and even briskets, but of course that’s not what they’re called in Papua, New Guinea.
 Not to digress.

-Below is the view of the same thing from above.
-Those indentations I referred to before–that’s where the rib bones were connected.
+Above is the view of the same thing from a different angle.
+Those indentations that you see are where the rib bones were connected.
 Think about this.
 Our longest ribs form the cage that encloses our lungs and hearts–just like the beast.
 Hence the bone-in “tomahawk” rib eye.
 There is no tomahawk New York, because we don’t have ribs surrounding our abdomens, and neither does old Bessie here.

-Below, we spun it around so you’re looking at the rump end of the animal–you can see that the face of it doesn’t really look at all like a New York steak, because it’s becoming other primal cuts–top sirloin, bottom sirloin, etc. We’ll go into that some other time.
+Above, we spun it around so you’re looking at the rump end of the animal–you can see that the face of it doesn’t really look at all like a New York steak, because it’s becoming the top sirloin.
 This is the nerve end, the tough end, the less desirable end.
 Lots of names, more on that in a minute.

 It’s actually two cuts of meat, at least, you can see–the bottom is quite oval in shape, and the top is kind of flap like.
-Both tender, but the connecting membrane is tough like Joe Bugner was.
+Both tender, but the connecting membrane is very tough.

 Below, from above, it’s all starting to make sense.

 Again, that transitional cut.
-The rib eye that this descended from is the least desirable rib eye, in my opinion.
-The best rib eye is the one from all the way up front, where it’s connected to the chuck.
+This cut of the New York and the rib eye that it intersects with are the least desirable, in my opinion.
+This spot gets a certain amount of work because it supports the most weight of the entire muscle.
+The most tender rib eye is the one from all the way up front, where it’s connected to the chuck.
 That’s where the Delmonico steaks are.

 So, we’re going to separate the front end, the good end, from the rear end, the nerve end.
-It doesn’t show up in pics, but if you look at the fatty side, you can see a little lump start to appear about three fourths down the length of the whole primal.
+If you look at the fatty side, you can see a little lump start to appear about three fourths down the length of the Striploin.
 That’s that oval piece I showed you, starting to take shape.
 You cut the whole thing in two right where you see that lump starting to appear, and you get this:

 If you look at the top center, you can see that I pretty much nailed it–just the faintest hint of that weird muscle starting to show–still looks like a basic New York, and this is what you will see in the market packaging in the butcher’s case.
 Great.
 Beautiful.
 You take it home, rip off the plastic, flip the steak over, and, guess what?
 You see this: